JusteNav/BooksSpotLibrary/README.md

 ## Books Spot Library

 #### This is my submission to **Baltic Amadeus #ITChallenge**!
 - ### Pre-requisites:
+	- #### Some passwords are needed for the initial build.
+		Passwords are set from the project's directory using the Secret Manager tool with the following commands:

+			dotnet user-secrets set SeedLibrarianPW1 "123Abc?"
+			dotnet user-secrets set SeedLibrarianPW2 "456Def?"
+			dotnet user-secrets set SeedUserPW1 "789Ghi?"
+			dotnet user-secrets set SeedUserPW2 "123Jkl?"
+		The passwords chosen might be different, but provided passwords guarantee fulfillment of complexity requirements.

+		Passwords have to be set before migrations.

 	- #### The project is running SQL Server Express LocalDB.
 		To instantiate databases, database migrations are needed the first time this project is run: